UdacityAndroidDevScholarship/blood-donation/README.md

 * Cloud functions will be used to send notifications to the donors when new blood requests as that of the donor is created.
 * The cloud functions code is being written at https://github.com/groverankush/blood_donation_functions Feel free to contribute to it.
+* To setup and test cloud functions on your local system, visit https://firebase.google.com/docs/functions/

 ## Contributing